Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Results

 Our calculations show that fractionated escape can produce substantial water enrichment in young, warm sub-Neptunes as they evolve toward super-Earths.
 Significant enrichment occurs only for planets that lose most of their primordial H/He envelopes, and it happens rapidly, on timescales of order $\sim$ 10 Myr.
 Because our estimates represent upper limits on escape efficiency, the enrichment phase is likely more prolonged in reality.

 A natural observational signature of this process is a transitional regime populated by increasingly enriched planets as they get closer to the radius valley.
 This leads to a clear prediction: the bulk of the sub-Neptune population should retain H/He-dominated envelopes with low water mass fractions, as constrained by geochemical considerations \citep{werlen_sub-neptunes_2025}, whereas only planets close or within the radius valley can develop strongly enriched envelopes, potentially transitioning to steam-dominated atmospheres.
 GJ\,9827\,d (1.98~$R_\oplus$, $T_\mathrm{eq}\sim620$~K) provides a compelling example.
 Its location near the radius valley and its inferred high metallicity (x500 times solar, with mass ratio $O/H \approx 4$) are fully consistent with our model predictions for a partially hydrogen-depleted planet sculpted by XUV-driven mass loss \citep{piaulet-ghorayeb_jwstniriss_2024}.
+We note that alternative mechanisms---such as magma–atmosphere chemical interaction and differential solubility---have also been proposed to produce oxygen-rich, low-C/O atmospheres \citep[e.g.,][]{Kite_2021, Seo_2024}, and a combination of escape and interior---atmosphere processes may operate in practice.